microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangeprotectionpolicy-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds/removes [mailboxprotectionunit](../resources/mailboxprotectionunit.md) to [exchangeProtectionPolicy](../resources/exchangeprotectionpolicy.md) object.
+Updates the Protection Policy for a M365 service Exchange.
+Adds/removes [mailboxprotectionunit](../resources/mailboxprotectionunit.md) to [exchangeProtectionPolicy](../resources/exchangeprotectionpolicy.md).

-To remove, specify the @removed annotation in the request body for the respective protection unit together with the mailboxProtectionUnit.Id. [exchangeProtectionPolicy](../resources/exchangeprotectionpolicy.md) object.
+To remove, specify the @removed annotation in the request body for the respective Protection Unit together with the Id of the [mailboxprotectionunit](../resources/mailboxprotectionunit.md).

 ## Permissions